 Average Weather in Hanoi Vietnam

-In Hanoi, the temperature typically varies from 57°F to 92°F over the course of the year, and is rarely below 49°F or above 99°F.
+In Hanoi, the wet season is hot, oppressive, and overcast and the dry season is comfortable, humid, and mostly clear.
+Over the course of the year, the temperature typically varies from 57°F to 92°F and is rarely below 49°F or above 99°F.

 The hot season lasts for 4.8 months, from May 5 to September 29, with an average daily high temperature above 87°F. The hottest day of the year is June 27, with an average high of 92°F and low of 80°F.